Bill Mathis

 Bill Mathis (December 10, 1938 – October 20, 2020) was an American professional football player who was a running back for the New York Titans/Jets in the American Football League (AFL).
 He played college football for the Clemson Tigers.
+He also competed on the Clemson Tigers track and field team.
 He started his professional career with the Titans, and played his entire career with the AFL's New York franchise.
 One of four Titans who remained with the New York Jets to play in and win a Super Bowl, Mathis led the AFL in carries in 1961 and was selected by his peers to the Sporting News 1961 AFL All-League team.
 He was an AFL Eastern Division All-Star in 1961 and 1963.
 Mathis had a collarbone broken in the third game of 1961, against the Boston Patriots.
 He played in the next game, and in fact in all the remaining games of the season.

-That persistence allowed him to gain a roster spot year after year, and end his career in 1969 after winning Super Bowl III.
-He is one of twenty players who were in the AFL for its entire ten-year existence, and seven players who played their entire AFL careers for one franchise.
+That persistence allowed him to gain a roster spot year after year, including being a member of the 1968 world champion Jets team that beat the NFL champion Baltimore Colts in Super Bowl III.
+Mathis played one additional season in 1969 before retiring.
+He is one of 20 players who were in the AFL for its entire 10-year existence, and one of 7 players who played their entire AFL careers for one franchise.
 He was inducted into the Clemson University Hall of Fame, South Carolina Hall of Fame, and the Georgia Hall of Fame.

+While a member of the Jets, Mathis appeared as an imposter for a Coast Guard captain on the October 11, 1965 episode of the CBS Television game show To Tell the Truth, receiving one of the four votes.

 After retiring from football, Mathis began a career on Wall Street, starting at the firm Cogan, Berlind, Weill & Levitt.